 If it is necessary for you to take your child from school early, please come to the office and sign him or her out of the building.
+Please note that an Early Dismissal request will be reflected on your student's attendance according to the District's Attendance Policy.
 If you are sending someone to pick up your child from school, notify us in writing that the child is to be taken from his or her class.
 The note should state the name of the person who is to take your child, the date and the time the child is to be taken from the school.
 If possible, we will call you to verify the note.
 This way we will know that someone other than the parent is authorized to take the child from school.